 The family is given regular checkups and treatment for any current or chronic illness.
 They are also given preventative care, like access to vaccination programs, and items necessary to stop the spread of HIV.
 They receive public healthcare training, learning about how disease spreads, how to prevent disease, and how to give their children and themselves proper nutrition so they can grow up strong and healthy.

-The child receives quality education, with minimized class sizes and up to date resources.
-If they cannot be enrolled in BCI Academy, they are enrolled in local private schools.
+The child receives a quality education, with minimized class sizes and up to date resources.
+If they cannot be enrolled in the BCI Academy schools, they are enrolled in local private schools.
 They also receive personal tutors to help them succeed in their studies, and are kept in the sponsorship program through their University years so that they can make the cost of living as they attend their classes and get their degree.
 All their books, supplies, and uniforms are provided for them with their sponsorship money.